WebAssembly/spec/document/core/binary/modules.rst

 The lengths of vectors produced by the (possibly empty) :ref:`function <binary-funcsec>` and :ref:`code <binary-codesec>` section must match up.

 Similarly, the optional data count must match the length of the :ref:`data segment <binary-datasec>` vector.
-Furthermore, it must be present if any :math:`data index <syntax-dataidx>` occurs in the code section.
+Furthermore, it must be present if any :ref:`data index <syntax-dataidx>` occurs in the code section.

 .. math::
    \begin{array}{llcllll}